xDark10/MS-600-Building-Applications-and-Solutions-with-Microsoft-365-Core-Services/Instructions/Labs/Lab04/Lab04-Extending-Teams-lab-instructions/08-Exercise-7-Creating-a-bot-in-Microsoft-Teams.md

 1. Complete the form as follows:

-    a. **Name**.
-Enter a name for the connection.
+    - **Name**: Enter a name for the connection.
 You'll use this name in your bot in the appsettings.json file.
 For example BotTeamsAuthADv2.

-    b. **Service Provider**.
-Select `Azure Active Directory v2`.
-Once you select this, the Azure AD-specific fields will be displayed.
+    - **Service Provider**: Select `Azure Active Directory v2`.
+        > Once you select this, the Azure AD-specific fields will be displayed.

-    c. **Client id**.
-Enter the Application (client) ID that you recorded for your Azure identity provider app in the steps above.
+    - **Client id**: Enter the Application (client) ID that you recorded for your Azure identity provider app in the steps above.

-    d. **Client secret**.
-Enter the secret that you recorded for your Azure identity provider app in the steps above.
+    -  **Client secret**: Enter the secret that you recorded for your Azure identity provider app in the steps above.

-    e. **Token Exchange URL**.
-Leave this blank.
+    - **Token Exchange URL**: Leave this blank.

-    f. **Tenant ID**, enter the Directory (tenant) ID that you recorded earlier for your Azure identity app or common depending on the supported account type selected when you created the identity provider app.
-To decide which value to assign follow these criteria:
+    - **Tenant ID**: enter the Directory (tenant) ID that you copied earlier for your Azure identity app or common depending on the supported account type selected when you created the identity provider app.

+        To decide which value to assign follow this criteria:

-    1. If you selected either Accounts in this organizational directory only (Microsoft only - Single tenant) or Accounts in any organizational directory(Microsoft AAD directory - Multi tenant) enter the tenant ID you recorded earlier for the AAD app.
-This will be the tenant associated with the users who can be authenticated.
+        - If you selected **Accounts in this organizational directory only (Microsoft only - Single tenant)** or **Accounts in any organizational directory (Microsoft AAD directory - Multi tenant)** enter the tenant ID you copied earlier for the AAD app.
+            > This will be the tenant associated with the users who can be authenticated.

-    1. If you selected Accounts in any organizational directory (Any AAD directory - Multi tenant and personal Microsoft accounts e.g. Skype, Xbox, Outlook) enter the word common instead of a tenant ID.
-Otherwise, the AAD app will verify through the tenant whose ID was selected and exclude personal Microsoft accounts.
+        - If you selected **Accounts in any organizational directory (Any AAD directory - Multi tenant and personal Microsoft accounts e.g. Skype, Xbox, Outlook)** enter the word `common` instead of a tenant ID.
+            > If you use tenant ID instead of common, the AAD app will verify through the tenant whose ID was selected and exclude personal Microsoft accounts.

     g.
 For **Scopes**, enter a space-delimited list of graph permissions this application requires e.g.: `User.Read` `User.ReadBasic.All`